What Veterinarians in Illinois Need to Know About Telehealth

 Telehealth is an emerging and exciting opportunity for veterinary practices in Illinois, but one that presents legal, ethical, and technological challenges.
-If your practice is thinking about offering telehealth, telemedicine, or mobile health services to its patients, it is important that you consider these challenges before you start, so you can build compliance into your process.
+If your practice is thinking about offering telehealth, telemedicine, or mobile health services, consider the challenges before you start, so you can build compliance into your process.

 Telehealth is a big part of the future of medicine – and it is not just for humans!
 Using technology as a tool to augment your veterinary medicine practice can enhance your business and better serve your patients (and their human parents).
 But before you take the leap, it is critical to understand the complexities and legal challenges of providing telehealth.

 Though the terms are often used interchangeably, telehealth is an umbrella term encompassing any use of technology to remotely deliver health information or education (such as tele-advice, tele-monitoring or tele-triage).
 Telemedicine, specifically, is the use of medical information exchanged between remote sites to improve or treat a patient’s health condition.
 Essentially, a telemedicine visit, though accomplished via technology between a remote patient and provider, should provide the same level of care as a regular office visit.

 According to the American Veterinary Medicine Association, telemedicine should only be conducted within an existing Veterinarian-Client-Patient-Relationship (VCPR).
 The concept of the VCPR is strongly recognized under Illinois law, and generally requires that the veterinarian has recently seen and is personally acquainted with the animal patient by virtue of examination, or by virtue of regular visits to the site where the animal is maintained.
 Importantly, under Illinois law, a VCPR cannot be solely based on telephonic or other electronic communications.